Thanksgiving stars: spend this year's holiday with Orion

 More winter astronomy:

-Things are different in 2020, as the COVID-19 pandemic continues to make things difficult for most of us.
+Things are different in 2021, as the COVID-19 pandemic continues to make things difficult for many of us.
 Most years, Thanksgiving can be something just short of absolute mayhem, with crowds with turkey and mashed potatoes and pies to tend to.

 It’s not part of the tradition, but as bit of a Thanksgiving gift, here's something for you stargazers out there, whether you're in the US or elsewhere.